How to apply, step-by-step

 Before you begin your application, make sure you understand the requirements for admission.

 Step 2: Online application

 Victoria University of Wellington uses an online application for both admission as a doctoral student and to apply for a Victoria Doctoral Scholarship.
 This application (Communityforce) allows you to complete all required documentation including referee requests via a dashboard.
 The dashboard must be 100% complete (showing all green) before you can submit your application.

 Step 3: Prepare your expression of interest

 Successful doctoral research makes original and significant contributions to knowledge and prepares graduates to undertake further research or to apply their advanced skills.
-Victoria doctoral candidates begin with up to 12 months of provisional registration.
+Victoria University of Wellington doctoral candidates begin with up to 12 months of provisional registration.
 During this period, each candidate works under supervision to develop and write a full research proposal, which is a formal document designed to clarify the parameters of the doctoral project and situate it in the context of relevant international scholarship.